lykmapipo/sails-police/README.md

 - `policeSession`: Which is the wrapper around [passportjs session](http://passportjs.org/guide/configure).
 And what it does is to add passportjs session initialization into `sails middlewares` as `policeSession` and `middlewares order` as `policeSession`.

-All of the above `middlewares` are injected before `sails router middleware`.
-So in cas of any issue please lets discuss.
+All of the above `middlewares` are injected before `sails router middleware`, in case of any issue please lets discuss.

 ##Sample
 To have a clear picture of the setup please check on this repo